-Kayaking terminolgy used to name features of the gear used in kayaking
+Kayaking terminology used to name features of the gear used in kayaking

-Features of a kayak depend a lot about it's purpose.
+Features of a kayak depend a lot on its purpose.
 Various features of a sea kayak, crossover and playboat can be seen in the slider below:

 - Internal walls separating the cockpit and other components.
 These are usually solid in fibreglass kayaks and made of foam in plastic kayaks.
 These prevent the kayak from completely filling with water.
 If you paddle a whitewater kayak without hatches, or have a leaking hatch cover / bulkhead, consider using buoyancy bags or foam blocks to ensure buoyancy even when the kayak is flooded with water.

 The part of the kayak you sit in.

 - The edging around the opening of the cockpit that allows you to attach a spray skirt to create a waterproof area.

 - Usually refers to the bottom portion where your bum sits.